 Printable Version of this page (PDF)

 We are glad that you have decided to apply to Randolph College!
-Be sure to take these four important steps:
+Be sure to take these three important steps:

 - Complete an application online via the Common Application.
 The application includes a required essay.
 See The Admissions Essay below.